 After Hurricane Harvey in 2017, the Federal Emergency Management Agency (FEMA) submitted $1 billion in reinsurance claims to 25 reinsurers.
 The agreement said that once losses went over $4 billion in paid flooding claims, reinsurance would kick in.
 In total, Hurricane Harvey cost $125 billion.

-For main insurance companies covering a specific area, a catastrophe like Hurricane Harvey can bring financially ruin.
-That especially true if one company provides the majority of insurance coverage in a given area.
-Reinsurance reduces their risk in the same way home, car and flood insurance reduce your risk of paying for extreme damages to your home and vehicles.
+For main insurance companies covering a specific area, a catastrophe like Hurricane Harvey can bring financial ruin.
+That is especially true if one company provides the majority of insurance coverage in a given area.
+Reinsurance reduces their risk in the same way home, car and flood insurance reduces your risk of paying for extreme damages to your home and vehicles.

 According to the Reinsurance Association of America, reinsurance dates back to the 14th century.
 It typically was used for marine and fire insurance.
 Now, it covers the entire insurance market.
 Insurance companies dedicated departments to it, but there are entire companies focusing on it.
 Those latter companies in the U.S. are licensed here, but there are some beyond the country’s borders that don’t bother obtaining licenses.